SuperOfficeDocs/superoffice-docs/docs/database/tables/diaryview.md

 ---
-uid: table-diaryview
+uid: table-DiaryView
-title: diaryview table
+title: DiaryView table
 description: Configuration of a multi-user diary view so.generated: true
 keywords:
   - "database"
   - "DiaryView"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# diaryview Table (214)
+# DiaryView Table (214)

 ## Fields